CanonicalLtd/maas-docs/en/contributing-writing.md

 Notes:

-- An internal page is referred to by its source filename.
+- An internal page is referred to by its source filename (i.e. `.md` not `.html`).
-- Try to use the same label:destination pair throughout the documentation.
+- Try to use the same `label:destination` pair throughout the documentation.

 ## Images